Find Affordable College Courses

 Fairfield, CT

-Sacred Heart University did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
-It came in at #8 on the list.
-Sacred Heart is a medium-sized private not-for-profit school located in the large suburb of Fairfield.
+Sacred Heart University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
+Sacred Heart is a moderately-sized private not-for-profit school located in the large suburb of Fairfield.

 Women make up 16% of the economics majors at the school.